shenwei356/LexicMap/docs/content/faqs/_index.md

 ### Does LexicMap support fungi genomes?

-No. LexicMap only supports short genomes including prokaryotic, viral, and plasmid genomes.
+No. LexicMap only supports smal genomes including prokaryotic, viral, and plasmid genomes.

 ### Does LexicMap support short reads?